 A toll-free number is a phone number that can be dialed from a landline phone with no charge to the caller.
 It boosts customer recognition and makes your business appear much more legitimate than using a personal or standard business telephone number.

-Many VoIP providers include a variety of local, international, vanity, and toll-free numbers with your existing business phone service plan.
+Many VoIP providers include a variety of local, international, vanity, and toll-free numbers with their business phone service plan.

 Let’s take a look at how toll-free numbers work, their benefits, which providers offer the best plans, and how to get a toll-free number for your business.